SHVL Impact Award

 2. The descriptive narrative statement regarding why the nominated program/service deserves this recognition.

 3. Any supporting materials.
 Supporting materials may be no more than 5 pages (front and back) and may include pictures; news clippings; pamphlets; letters of reference/appreciation from volunteers, administrators, hospital employees, and/or community leaders, etc. Anything over 5 pages will be discarded.
 Please do not submit display materials, films, or scrapbooks, as they will not be considered.
 If mailed, supporting material must be no larger than 8.5” by 11”.
 All submitted materials become the property of SHVL and will not be returned.
 Any submitted materials may be used in the presentation ceremony.
 Materials may be scanned and sent electronically as a PDF document(s) but, again, should be no greater than 5 pages in size or no larger than a 30MB file.
 Audio or video files may be considered, but please contact the Award Chair before sending these materials.

 Announcement of the award recipient will be made during the Annual SHVL Educational Conference.
 This prestigious award will be presented by the President of SHVL and representatives of the SHVL Board of Directors.

-The Impact Award recipient will provide a brief (no greater than five minute) overview presentation of the winning program
+The Impact Award recipient will provide a brief (no greater than five minutes) overview presentation of the winning program during the award presentation.